Garden Celeriac, Leek, Turnip, & Potato Soup

 She’s got a big ole smile in the green jacket above.
-I’m taking the shot on Main Street in the Manayunk section essentially the three quarter point of the race winding through both the scenic and historic streets of Philadelphia,
+I’m taking the shot on Main Street in the Manayunk section essentially the three- quarter point of the race winding through both the scenic and historic streets of Philadelphia,

 Afterwards, Michelle enjoyed her own cheering crowd, even friends who drove down from Baltimore in support of the occasion.
 It was a full day dashing from spot to spot capturing the moments en route.

-Fortunately then, the celeriac and leeks had been pulled from the garden and the Garden Celeriac, Leek, Turnip, & Potato Soup prepared the day before, leaving us plenty of time upon our return home, well, after a nice hot shower, to enjoy our evening time and hearty meal courses together at the shared table.
+The celeriac and leeks were pulled from the garden and the soup prepared the day before the event leaving plenty of time upon returning home to a nice hot shower before enjoying our evening get-together and hearty meal courses at the shared table.
 I thought she would be falling asleep halfway through the meal.
 That didn’t happen.
 I told you she’s amazing.

 A steamy bowl of creamy combined garden vegetables soup always seems a good starter course even if you haven’t just run a marathon or even have your own garden.
 Restorative or just plain comforting, Garden Celeriac, Leek, Turnip, & Potato Soup serves up as a real winner, savored, and appreciated all around.